|Program||Women’s National Team|

 Kate Wright (Gillis) is the most internationally experienced athlete ever with the Women’s National field hockey team, beating the previous record of games played during the 2017 Pan American Cup, when she hit 169 games played for the Canadian women.

-Wright (Gillis) also helped Canada win bronze at the 2013 Pan American Cup.
+Wright (Gillis) helped Canada win bronze at the 2013 Pan American Cup and 2015 Pan American Games.
 She was also part of Canada’s fourth place finish at the 2011 Pan Am Games in Guadalajara and made two appearances at the Commonwealth Games in 2010 and 2014.

 Wright (Gillis) began her collegiate career at Boston College where she scored nine goals in 39 games and was the school’s Rookie of the Year as a freshman.
 She then transferred to the University of British Columbia to be closer to the national team and helped the Thunderbirds win their third and fourth straight CIS national titles in 2013 and 2014.